 Here are some British universities you can check out for Accounting degrees at:

-3. Job options for Fine Arts graduates in UK
+3. Job options for Fine Arts graduates in the UK

 Fine arts graduates often do not work in one single place, but have portfolio careers consisting of various activities.
 Many of them will have several part-time jobs and projects rather than a single full-time job.
 Also, 17,8% of Fine Arts graduates are self-employed or freelancers.
 The average yearly salary is of £17,900.